History of music

 Although definitions of music vary wildly throughout the world, every known culture partakes in it, and it is thus considered a cultural universal.
 The origins of music remain highly contentious; commentators often relate it to the origin of language, with much disagreement surrounding whether music arose before, after or simultaneously with language.
-Many theories have been proposed by scholars from a wide range of disciplines, though none have achieved broad approval.
+Many theories have been proposed by scholars from a wide range of disciplines, though none has achieved broad approval.
 Most cultures have their own mythical origins concerning the invention of music, generally rooted in their respective mythological, religious or philosophical beliefs.